sigmasoldi3r/saturnus/readme.md

 ## Why replace Lua?

 I like many aspects of Lua, specially how fast and lightweight the VM is.
-But original Lua syntax is nowadays a little bit older, and it needs some rework to make the scripts less verbose and more easy to write.
+But original Lua syntax is nowadays a little bit old, and it needs some rework to make the scripts less verbose and more easy to write.

 Among other things, here are some key aspects that Saturnus changes: